Category Archives: German Royals

 The wedding of Nicholas and Alexandra, painting by Laurits Tuxen.
 Source: Wikipedia

-Alexandra found it very difficult to relate to the Russian people and was perceived as being very haughty and aloof.
+Alexandra found it difficult to relate to the Russian people and was perceived as being haughty and aloof.
 Those who knew her attribute this to her extreme shyness.
 This was magnified by the drastic difference in the personality of her mother-in-law, the Dowager Empress Maria Feodorovna, who was very outgoing and greatly loved.
 Alix was also met with distrust by the Russian people, due to her German roots.
 This would be greatly magnified in years to come, during World War I.

-Anna Alexandrovna Vyrubova became started as a maid of honor at the Winter Palace in St. Petersburg in 1903, serving various female members of the Romanov family.
+Anna Alexandrovna Vyrubova, who became Alexandra’s dear friend, started as a maid of honor at the Winter Palace in St. Petersburg in 1903, serving various female members of the Romanov family.
 In 1905, Anna was summoned to Tsarskoye Selo, the town containing residences of the Imperial Family located 15 miles south of St. Petersburg, to fill in for a lady-in-waiting to Alexandra who became ill.
 Thus began her longtime relationship with Alexandra.
 Anna became a close friend of Alexandra, was close to the Imperial Family for many years, accompanied them on many trips, and attended private family events.
 Anna wrote about her experiences in her memoir, Memoirs of the Russian Court, published in 1923 and still available.

 After working with many physicians to help Alexei, the Empress turned to mystics and faith healers.
 This led to her close, and disastrous, relationship with Grigori Yefimovich Rasputin.
-Several times he appeared to have brought the Tsarevich back from the brink of death, which further cemented Alexandra’s reliance.
+Several times he appeared to have brought the Tsarevich back from the brink of death which further cemented Alexandra’s reliance.
 To many historians and experts, this relationship would contribute greatly to the fall of the Russian monarchy.
 In December 1916, Grand Duke Dmitri Pavlovich, the first cousin of Nicholas II, was one of the conspirators in the murder of Rasputin.
 For more information see Unofficial Royalty: Murder of Grigori Yefimovich Rasputin.

 During World War I, in March 1917, Nicholas was forced to abdicate.
 The family was held under house arrest first at the Alexander Palace at Tsarskoe Selo and later in Tobolsk in Siberia.
 Following the Bolshevik Revolution in 1917, they were moved to the Ipatiev House in Yekaterinburg.
 It was here on the morning of July 17, 1918, that the family was brought to a room in the basement and assassinated.
 Their bodies were initially thrown down a mine, then retrieved and hastily buried.

 In 1979, a mass grave was discovered, believed to include the remains of the Imperial Family.
 They were exhumed in 1991, and in 1998, through DNA testing, it was announced that the remains were of Nicholas, Alexandra, and three of their daughters.
-On July 17, 1998 – 80 years to the day of their murders – the remains were interred in St. Catherine Chapel at the Peter and Paul Cathedral in St. Petersburg.
+On July 17, 1998 – 80 years to the day of their murders – the remains were interred in St. Catherine Chapel at the Peter and Paul Cathedral in St. Petersburg, Russia.
 The remains of the last two children were found in a nearby grave in 2007 and positively identified the following year.
 These remains have not yet been buried.
 The Russian Orthodox Church has questioned whether the remains are authentic and blocked the burial.
 For more information see July 17, 1918 – Execution of Nicholas II, Emperor of All Russia and His Family

 St Catherine Chapel at the Peter and Paul Cathedral where the Imperial Family is interred; Source: Wikipedia